EricJGriffin/Tetris_Clone/README.md

 This is a clone of the game of Tetris.
 Requirements:

 -Python 3.6.X
 -graphics.py
 -pygame

 To Play:

 1. Clone the project.
 2. Open the 'Tetris Clone' folder.
 3. python TetrisClone.py

 Game Insructions:

--'Space' to rotate the pieces
+- 'Space' to rotate the pieces
 - 'Left', 'Right' and 'Down' buttons to position the pieces.

 Overview: